-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Resources Committee. - Regular reviews by the Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - \ Setting targets to measure financial and other performance - \ Clearly defining purchasing (asset purchase or capital investment) guidelines. - Identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Resources Committee. - Regular reviews by the Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - Setting targets to measure financial and other performance - Clearly defining purchasing (asset purchase or capital investment) guidelines. - Identification and management of risks.

-The Board of Trustees has delegated the day-to-day responsibility to the Headteacher, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Kendrick School and the Secretary of State for Education.
-They are also responsible for reporting to the Board of Trustees any material weaknesses or breakdowns in internal control.
+The governing body has delegated the day-to-day responsibility to the Headteacher as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Kendrick School and the Secretary of State for Education.
+They are also responsible for reporting to the governing body any material weaknesses or breakdowns in internal control.